-Solutions to challenges for development of toxin-based vaccines and immunotherapeutics
+Solutions to challenges for the development of toxin-based vaccines and immunotherapeutics

-Highly pure and well characterized toxins including alpha hemolysin, and all the components of bicomponent leukocidins, as well as monoclonal and polyclonal antibodies for detection of these toxins are key tools for R&D effort to develop toxoid-based vaccines and immunotherapies.
+Highly pure and well-characterized toxins including alpha hemolysin, and all the components of bicomponent leukocidins, as well as monoclonal and polyclonal antibodies for detection of these toxins are key tools for R&D efforts to develop toxoid-based vaccines and immunotherapies.

 Determining serum antibody binding and neutralizing titers against numerous SA toxins requires established and highly sensitive assays for detection and quantification of SA toxins in bacterial cultures as well as body fluids.
 In addition to the basic MIC/MBC for S. aureus, neutralization assays for Hla, PVL, HlgAB, HlgBC, LukED, LukAB, and a wide range of superantigens are needed to support the research development of appropriate vaccines and immunotherapeutics.

 See links below to see related publication on this topic:

 Wertheim, H. F. et al. The role of nasal carriage in Staphylococcus aureus infections.
 Lancet Infect Dis 5, 751-762, (2005).

 Tristan, A. et al. Virulence determinants in community and hospital meticillin-resistant Staphylococcus aureus.
 J Hosp Infect 65 Suppl 2, 105-109, (2007).